Advisor Choice Under Fire: Don’t Let Fear and Hype Pick Your Future

 Your golf buddy swears by his advisor.
 Your sister’s financial planner comes highly recommended.
 Your coworker’s retirement account is crushing it with their guy.
 Social proof bias makes these endorsements feel like evidence, but they’re actually noise masquerading as signal.

 Even worse, people rarely admit when their financial advisor is failing them.
-Cognitive dissonance makes us rationalize poor performance rather than acknowledge we made a bad choice.
-That glowing recommendation might be coming from someone whose portfolio is quietly hemorrhaging money.
+Cognitive dissonance makes us rationalise poor performance rather than acknowledge that we made a bad choice.
+That glowing recommendation might be coming from someone whose portfolio is quietly haemorrhaging money.

-Independent verification beats social proof: Check the advisor’s regulatory record through FINRA’s BrokerCheck or the SEC’s Investment Adviser Public Disclosure.
-Look for customer complaints, regulatory violations, or employment terminations.
+Independent verification beats social proof: Check the advisor’s regulatory record through FINRA‘s BrokerCheck or the SEC’s Investment Adviser Public Disclosure.
+Look for customer complaints, regulatory violations, or terminations of employment.
 This public data tells you more than a dozen personal recommendations.

 The Sunk Cost Fallacy: Why Switching Feels Impossible